GideonLeGrange/mikrotik-java/README.md

 ## Versions

+**The current stable version is 2.2**

 This library uses [semantic versioning](http://semver.org/)

-**The current stable version is 2.1**

-### Changes in version 2.1:
+### Changes in version 2.2:

+Version 2.2 implements AutoCloseable on ApiConnection to support Java 7's try-with-resources statement.

+#### Previous 2.x versions:

-Version 2.1 adds the ability to use connection and command timeouts as requested by users.
-To see how to use these, please refer to the examples below.
-For more information, look at issue [#16](https://github.com/GideonLeGrange/mikrotik-java/issues/16).
+* 2.1 added the ability to use connection and command timeouts as.

-#### Previous 2.0 versions:

 * 2.0.3 Fixed bug #18 - An empty username in ```login()``` caused the API to hang.
 * 2.0.2 Fixed bug #13 - processor thread wasn't being stopped on disconnect(), causing non-exit of application in some cases.